 Hayes® Hydraulic Brake Service

 This article will discuss the service and adjustment of Hayes® hydraulic disc brake systems.
-For information on the disc rotor mounting and service, see Disc Rotor Installation and Truing.
+For information on the disc rotor mounting, see Disc Brake Rotor Removal & Installation.

 If the bicycle frame or fork has the International Standard caliper mounts, use the Hayes mounting bracket.
 Secure the bracket to the frame mounts and tighten bolts to 110 inch-pounds (12.43 Nm).
 If the bike uses the “post mount” system, secure the caliper directly to the bike.